polygonplanet/chillout/README.md

 Therefore, it will realize friendly processing for your machine.
 It can execute JavaScript without "Warning: Unresponsive Script" alert in the browser.

-You can use it in any JavaScript environment (Browser, Electron, Node.js).
+You can use it in some JavaScript environment (Browser, Electron, Node.js).

 ## Installation